-- (e) By May 15th of the Probationary Instructor's second year employment by the School, the Employer will notify the Probationary Instructor in writing whether or not they are expected to become a Continuing Instructor the following School Year. - (f) An Instructor who is not dismissed during or at the end of the Probationary Term shall be a Continuing Instructor.
-This shall not apply to Temporary Instructors, who shall retain their Temporary Instructor status notwithstanding their successful completion of the Probationary Term, unless they are offered and accept a Continuing Instructor appointment.
-The Employer will confirm the end of the Probationary Term in writing to the Instructor. - (g) The Probationary Term shall be extended by any periods of leave authorized by this agreement, including but not restricted to pregnancy leave and parental leave.
+(f) By May 15th of the last School Year in a Probationary Instructor's Probationary Term, the Employer will notify the Probationary Instructor in writing whether or not they are expected to become a Continuing Instructor the following School Year.

+- (g) An Instructor who is not dismissed during or at the end of the Probationary Term shall be a Continuing Instructor.
+The Employer will confirm the end of the Probationary Term in writing to the Instructor. - (h) The Probationary Term shall be extended by any periods of leave authorized by this agreement, including but not restricted to pregnancy leave and parental leave.